Updated for 2017!

 25 full-time Cast Members work in the holiday services warehouse facility year round, and the number quadruples when they go to install the decorations.
 (Let me just say that THIS is the job I want to apply for – Disney holiday decorator!)

-40 trailers are loaded when the holiday decoration are being installed, and these trailers will be returned more than 150 times before the decoration process is completed for 24 resorts, four theme parks, Downtown Disney and other locations.
+40 trailers are loaded when the holiday decoration are being installed, and these trailers will be returned more than 150 times before the decoration process is completed for 24 resorts, four theme parks, Disney Springs and other locations.

 200 holiday topiaries are used to decorate the Walt Disney World resort.